When can rent be increased?

 You can either write your own notice or use the NSW Fair Trading model rent increase notice.

-If you are posting the notice, allow an extra four working days for delivery.
+If you are posting the notice, allow an extra seven working days for delivery.
 Visit the servicing notice page for more information.

 During a fixed-term agreement